farirpgs/fari-games/public/documents/seelie-squire/book-of-monsters.md

 # Seelie Squire's Book of Creatures

+Brought to you by Seelie Squire, this is ultimate resource if you are looking for the closest thing to a Fate Compendium.

 # Draguin

 Draguins appear to be some ungodly mix of fearsome wyverns and your favorite polar-weather flightless birds.
 They are carnivorous ambush predators, hunting alone or in groups of two to four.